react-navigation/react-navigation.github.io/versioned_docs/version-8.x/drawer-navigator.md

 #### `configureGestureHandler`

-Callback to configure the underlying [pan gesture from `react-native-gesture-handler`](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/gesture).
+Callback to configure the underlying [Pan gesture from `react-native-gesture-handler`](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/use-pan-gesture/).
 It receives the gesture configuration and should return the updated configuration:

 ```js
 configureGestureHandler: (config) => ({